iamgreaser/iceball/README.txt

  ------------------------------------------------------------------------------

-This isn't a game yet.
-But it works to some extent now.
+This is FINALLY a game, BUT is not ready to be released yet.

 NOTE:
 By Stack's request, this project is now known as "Iceball".